-Instalment credit agreements: the cash value of the supply.
+Instalment credit agreements: the cash value of the supply, including Vat but excluding finance charges.

 Input tax

 Input tax is the VAT paid by the vendor on supplies of goods and services made to them by other vendors and which the vendor is entitled to claim back from SARS.
 It also includes VAT paid on the import of goods as well as the notional input (15/115) of the cost of second-hand goods acquired from a resident non-vendor.
 To claim input tax, the goods or services must be used wholly or partly for the purposes of consumption or supply in the course of making taxable supplies.